qdeduction/exprz/README.md

 ## About

 ExprZ is an expression representation and parsing library.
-ExprZ expressions are typed s-expressions formed from `Atom`s or `Group`s of expressions and represent enumerated types of the form
+ExprZ expressions are typed s-expressions formed from atoms or groups of expressions and represent enumerated types of the form

 ```rust
 enum Expr<A> {